ElmarJ/aliceheuff.com/src/index.md

 path: home
 background: /img/img_3948.jpg
 quicklinks:
-  - title: Portraits from inspired by the fifhties and sixies
+  - title: Portraits inspired by the fifties and sixties
     url: /portraits
     desc: I'm inspired by pictures from the 1950-1960 from many photographers like Ed van de Elkse and Vivian Mayer.
     img: /img/painting1.jpeg
-  - title: PartyTime!
+  - title: It's Party Time!
     url: /party
     desc: I started painting in the lockdown and wanted to paint happy and funny gatherings.
 I got inspired by pictures from the 1950-1960 from my personal